sailepradh/Thesis-work/Function.md

 both_na(x, y2)
 ## here in the second example we encounter an error which telss us that object length is not equal hence we have to change this
 ```

+#### Write a good understandable function that can be universally implemented

+Elements of good function

+* Sovles problem correctlly
+* understandable to others

+Good names helping in understanding function clearly

+##### Naming a function
+* make a conistent style function
+* Dont override existing variable or functions
+* should generally function
+* should be descriptive

+##### Naming an argument

+* should be nouns
+* use the common short names when appropriate
+** x,y and z: vectors
+** df; a dataframe
+** i , j: numeric indices (typically rows and columns)
+** n: length or number of rows